Skip to main content

 Gals/guys, glasses and other important things in life

-Your most significant other, your glasses (if you have one as I do) and the right variable naming conventions.
+Your significant other, your glasses (if you have a pair, as I do) and the right variable naming conventions.
 It's important they are compatible with your other life choices.

 ConfigCat has always helped you to name your feature flag keys, by camelCasing the feature flag's name.
 Most of our users who use languages like C#, or Java were happy with this practice.
 But ConfigCat is a